ignarru/landing-pro/README.md

 ## Environment variables

-Copy `.env.example` to `.env` (this file is ignored by Git) and fill in your Supabase credentials, or set these variables in your deployment service:
+Copy `.env.example` to `.env` (this file is ignored by Git) and fill in your Supabase credentials, or set these variables in your deployment service.
+The example file only contains placeholders, so your deployment environment must provide actual credentials:

 ```bash
 cp .env.example .env